Man in Germany gets 90 COVID-19 shots to sell forged passes - NewsBreak

 Health experts say the most recent surge of infections in Germany — triggered by the BA.2 omicron subvariant— may have peaked.

-On Sunday, the country's disease control agency reported 74,053 new COVID-19 infections in one day, while less than a week ago it reported 111,224 daily infections.
+On Sunday, the country's disease control agency reported 74,053 new COVID-19 infections, less than a week ago, when the Robert Koch Institute registered 11,224 daily infections.
+However, usually the number of reported infections is lower on weekends.

 Overall, Germany has registered 130,029 COVID-19 deaths.